GO

 Charges for FIR transactions vary from bank to bank and also depends on exchange house that the customer is choosing.

-What is the time taken to process a FIR transaction through IMPS?
+What is the time taken to process an FIR transaction through IMPS?

-The domestic leg of FIR, completed though IMPS, is real time.
+The domestic leg of FIR, completed through IMPS, is real-time.
 However, the overall time depends on foreign exchange house.

-If the beneficiary has NRE account, can he still receive money through FIR?
+If the beneficiary has an NRE account, can he still receive money through FIR?

-Yes, as per Reserve Bank of India, inward remittances are considered as permissible credits to NRE account.
+Yes, as per the Reserve Bank of India, inward remittances are considered as permissible credits to NRE accounts.
 Hence, FIR transaction can be made to a NRE account.

 Can IMPS be used to make Foreign Outward Remittance (FOR)?